| EE

 why product image, advertising, and

 packaging are so important.
+The fair

 will be after the Christmas party on the